ogbrown/ogbrown-courses/README.md

 # Live Demo

-To see a current version with live data visit https://dev.ogbrown.com
+To see a current version with the demo data visit https://web.sbogb.com/ogbrown-courses/

 ## Local Demo
 In order to run the application you should configure your Database server correctly.
 You can do this by modifying the values in `src/main/resources/jdbc-demo.properties`.

+## Live Site

+To see a live site derived from this project visit https://dev.ogbrown.com/

 You can deploy the application on the Java servlet container after `mvn install`.